orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 **Credential**

-A credential is used in nuCalm to store sensitive information like passwords/keys.
+A credential is used in Calm to store sensitive information like passwords/keys.
 These details are used connect to a user/third party system.
 From the AppSpec doc, the way to define a credential is given as follows:

 .. code-block:: json